naveed60/HTTP-Requests-and-DB-Connection-in-React/README.md

 The blog makes travel accessible to everyone, as it covers topics like, how to find affordable accommodations and explore less-visited destinations.
-With its emphasis on budget-friendly travel, Nomadic Matt has cemented itself as a favorite among eager travelers looking to book trips without breaking the bank. https://docs.google.com/document/d/1d1SwzVEGspB46ZmCb2Spu8nNB86Vt3lN2vvjXq-MKp0/edit?tab=t.0
+With its emphasis on budget-friendly travel, Nomadic Matt has cemented itself as a favorite among eager travelers looking to book trips without breaking the bank. https://docs.google.com/document/d/1d1SwzVEGspB46ZmCb2Spu8nNB86Vt3lN2vvjXq-MKp0/edit?tab=t.0 Once the model’s has_many foreign_key: matches the real column in your lsd_resources table, destroying a checklist will clean up its resources (and scorefactortips and alternatives), and your ActiveAdmin destroy action will succeed.